Lynn Strongin Dodds assesses the trends and changes highlighted in the latest ISDA margin survey

 As for VM, non-cleared derivatives, including regulatory VM and discretionary VM, saw a 9.3% rise to $1.0 trn at year-end 2024, slightly higher than the $939.9 bn gathered the year before.

-Cash remained the predominant form, although its share declined for the fourth consecutive year from a peak of 80% in 2020 to 68.3% in 2024.
-Other securities expanded by 13.8%, while the government counterparts increased to 17.8%, continuing the trend of a higher proportion of VM being paid in non-cash collateral.
+For VM, cash is still the predominant form of collateral, but its share has decreased for the fourth consecutive year (change from a high in 2020 of 80% to 68.3% last year).
+Other securities expanded by 13.8%, and the government counterparts grew to 17.8% – figures that are in line with the ongoing trend where a higher proportion of paid VM is in non-cash collateral.

 The survey also reports that $389.8 bn of required IM was posted by all markets participants to central counterparties (CCPs) for their cleared interest rate derivatives (IRD) and single-name and index credit default swap (CDS) transactions at the end of 2024.
 This represents a 0.6% dip on the $392.2 billion recorded at the end of 2023.

-In terms of collateral, based on ISDA estimates, about 33% was received in cash, with the remainder comprising government bonds and other securities.
-CCPs do not disclose the amount of VM received but only accept cash.
+In terms of collateral, based on ISDA estimates, about 33% was received in cash with securities and government bonds making up the remainder.
+The report noted the amount of VM received by CCPs is not disclosed but they accept cash only.